dhyxy/busse/README.md

-# bussy
+# bussé

-this is the main repository for group 25's SENG 401 project - bussyi.
+this is the main repository for group 25's SENG 401 project - bussé.

 ## Description